SpeedyWeather/SpeedyWeather.jl/docs/src/speedytransforms.md

 ```@example speedytransforms
 alms = randn(LowerTriangularMatrix{Complex{Float32}}, 32, 32) # hide
 spectral_truncation!(alms, 10) # hide
-map = gridded(alms, Grid=FullClenshawGrid) # hide
+map = transform(alms, Grid=FullClenshawGrid) # hide
 m = Matrix(map) # hide
 m
 ```
-You hopefully know which grid this data comes on, let us assume it is a regular latitude-longitude grid, which we call the `FullClenshawGrid`.
-Note that for the spectral transform this should not include the poles, so the 96x47 matrix size here corresponds to
+You hopefully know which grid this data comes on, let us assume it is a regular latitude-longitude grid, which we call the `FullClenshawGrid` (in analogy to the Gaussian grid based on the Gaussian quadrature).
+Note that for the spectral transform this should not include the poles, so the 96x47 matrix size here corresponds to 23 latitudes north and south of the Equator respectively plus the equator (=47).

-We now wrap this matrix
-therefore to associate it with the necessary grid information
+We now wrap this matrix into a `FullClenshawGrid` (`input_as=Matrix` is required because all grids organise their data as vectors, see [Creating data on a RingGrid](@ref)) therefore to associate it with the necessary grid information like its coordinates
 ```@example speedytransforms
 map = FullClenshawGrid(m, input_as=Matrix)